tpike3/tpike3.github.io/interests.md

         <div class="summary-content">
         <div class="summary-caption">Open Source Dynamics</div>
         <div class="summary-text">
-            Open Source Software has proven to be an an incredible decentralized problems solving network, enabled by the internet and coding repositories.
-Understanding more effectively how these dynamics works can prove incredibly insightful into  understanding optimal organization and problem solving dynamics to aid organizational and societal governance.
+            Open Source Software has proven to be an an incredible decentralized problem solving network, enabled by the internet, coding repositories and git.
+Understanding more effectively how these dynamics work can prove incredibly insightful into  understanding optimal organization and problem solving dynamics to aid organizational and societal governance.
         </div>
     </div>
 </div>